gvwilson/sensibleadventures/nardica/nardica.md

 "They don' look like they've had a decent meal in forever."
 Wales grunted but said nothing.
 Iffy snuggled closer to her foster mother and wished that the little truck would go faster.

+They rounded a final corner and entered another world.
+Foamed glass, blue and white, swooped and curved like waves on the ocean behind them.
+Drones no bigger than Iffy's hand circled above the building like a flock of birds from her nature book, so beautiful that it took her a moment to realize that each one carried a single-shot laser capable of drilling a small hole through a centerimeter of Navy-grade armor or a meter of concrete.
+She couldn't see any greenhouses, or robotic sentries like the ones that had guarded the governor's mansion in Rothera, but she didn't doubt for a moment that the two-story folly in front of her was more than capable of defending itself.

+The truck slowed and stopped.
+"This must be the place!" it said cheerfully.
+It waited while they dismounted and unloaded their gear, then backed up, swung around, and trundled back toward the docks, whistling a happy little tune made slightly sinister by the grime and decay in front of it.

+The second truck pulled up.
+A Marine helped Doctor Johel out of the back.
+"Mustn't dawdle," she said, waving them forward.
+"He's waiting for us inside."

+*Who's "he"?* Iffy wondered, but when Wales and Aunt Naggie didn't ask, she just picked up the third of Wales' toolboxes and followed them.
+Gravel crunched under feet, and somewhere in the distance she could hear the slow *whoop whoop whoop* of windmills, but that was all.
+The constant shush and murmur of the ocean seemed a long way away.

+Through a pair of double doors that opened on their own, along a short corridor, and they were in a waiting room that looked like a hasty pencil sketch of the one in the mansion in Rothera.
+The couch was just as comfortable, but steel-gray instead of ochre and green.
+The potted plants were so symmetrical that Iffy knew they had to be real---no one would ever print something that obviously fake.
+As for the music, it was just as soothing and unplaceable.

+A soft knock, and the door opposite the entrance opened.
+"Well, that was exciting, wasn't it?" the governor said pleasantly as he stepped into the room.
+Tall, slightly stooped but still strong, waering a formal turtleneck two shades darker than the one he'd had on in Rothera---it had to be a hologram, Iffy though wildly, or some sort of telepresence bot dressed up to look like the governor in violation of common politeness and a dozen laws.

+But when he shook her hand, his felt like meat and bone.
+"Doctor Johel tells me things could have gone very badly out there if not for you," he said.
+"Your friend has already been moved to the Navy hospital here in town, and the core tells me she's expected to make a full recovery."

+"Thank you," she mumbled.
+"I 'preciate it."

+He gave her hand a final firm squeeze before turning to Wales and Doctor Johel.
+"Unfortunately, the other news isn't as pleasant," he continued briskly.
+"The attack was definitely orchestrated by some faction within China-over-the-Sea.
+We have tried reaching out through the usual channels, but so far we haven't had an intelligible response."

+"Does that mean you're scrubbing the mission?"
+Wales asked, his voice carefully neutral.

+The governor smiled.
+"On the contrary.
+We leave in the morning."

+Wales raised an eyebrow.
+"We?"

+The governor's smiled broadened.
+"Absolutely.
+I wouldn't miss it for the world."